 4. Heat oil in a frying pan.
 When oil is hot, turn down the heat to medium and then make a patty using both your hands, then drop the patty in the hot oil.
 Drop 5-6 patties at a time.
 Do not over crowd the frying pan.
 You can also prepare it in appe pan if you don’t want to fry.
 You can also prepare these in appam just shape it round rather than flat.
 I also tried on cast iron pan and it came out crispy from the outside.

-8. To make falafel sandwich, slightly warm pita and open the middle layer to half the length.
+10. To make falafel sandwich, slightly warm pita and open the middle layer to half the length.
 Then spread hummus on the one side, spread veggies and pickles and 3 falafel patties.
+Add some tahini dip on top.
 Break the patties slightly before rolling in to a wrap.

 9. If you don’t want to eat pita or on gluten-free diet, in a serving bowl add 3-4 falafel patties.
 Add salad and pickles.
-On the top spread hummus and serve.
+On the top spread hummus, tahini dip and serve.
 These falafel patties are super moist from inside and crispy from outside.
 Crushed coriander seeds added wonderful flavour to the dish.

 10. You can serve it as pakoda with raddish and chili pickle, olives and hummus.